 Astria Suparak has curated exhibitions, screenings, live music events and performances for art spaces, film festivals, and academic venues internationally, including PS1, Yerba Buena Center for the Arts, The Kitchen, Eyebeam Art+Technology Center, Participant Inc, Museo Rufino Tamayo (Mexico City), The 50th Internationale Kurzfilmtage Oberhausen, The Liverpool Biennial 2004, and Exposition Chicago 2014, as well as for non-art spaces such as roller-skating rinks, elementary schools, sports bars, rock clubs, and ferries.
 In the last fifteen years she has presented 300 shows in 10 countries.

 Suparak was director of the Pratt Institute Film Series (1997-2000) and Syracuse University’s Warehouse Gallery (2006-2007).
-As the director and curator of the Miller Gallery at Carnegie Mellon University (2008-2014) she curated Keep It Slick: Infiltrating Capitalism with The Yes Men, the first solo exhibition of the internationally renowned culture-jamming group; Whatever It Takes: Steelers Fan Collections, Rituals, and Obsessions, which explored sports fanaticism as a significant form of cultural production; and Alien She (currently touring), on the lasting impact of the global punk feminist movement Riot Grrrl, among other exhibitions.
+As the director and curator of the Miller Gallery at Carnegie Mellon University (2008-2014) she curated Keep It Slick: Infiltrating Capitalism with The Yes Men, the first solo exhibition of the internationally renowned culture-jamming group; Whatever It Takes: Steelers Fan Collections, Rituals, and Obsessions, which explored sports fanaticism as a significant form of cultural production; and Alien She, a traveling exhibition on the lasting impact of the global punk feminist movement Riot Grrrl, among other exhibitions.

 Described as prescient and “visually and conceptually stunning,” Suparak’s work has been critically acclaimed by The New York Times, The Huffington Post, Artforum, Rhizome, The Wire, Fast Company, San Francisco Chronicle, and LA Weekly for its innovative curatorial approaches, “savvy political consciousness,” unique contribution to local and larger cultural spheres, and ability to bridge diverse audiences.